DUOSFriends/RapidTestCyprus/README.md

 # RapidTestCyprus
-🦠Open Sorce rapid test maker🦠
-Note: Use this at your own risk, I don't hold any responsebility.
+Use this tool at your own risk, I don't hold any responsebility.